-By default, each customer's Umbrella dashboard instance logs all requests made by an identity.
-The level of logging for an identity's activity is set when you configure Centralized Settings > Advanced Settings, which are then shared with your customers' Umbrella dashboards.
+By default, each organization's Umbrella dashboard instance logs all requests made by an identity.
+The level of logging for an identity's activity is set when you configure Centralized Settings > Advanced Settings.
+This setting is then shared with your organizations.
 By default, all requests are logged.

 - Log All Requests—For full logging, whether for content, security or otherwise

 - Log Only Security Events—For security logging only, which gives your users more privacy—a good setting for people with the roaming client installed on personal devices